Databases and persistence

 Returns ALL rows fsrom the "Left" table (the one mentioned first), and matching rows from the "Right" table.
 If there is no match, the columns from the right table will be NULL (empty).

--- Get ALL students, and their classes if they have any.
+-- Get ALL authors, and their books if they have any.

--- If a student has no classes, 'title' will be NULL.
+-- If an author has no books, the book columns will be NULL.

 Which one to use?